complex-hub/pdf-rename/README.md

 # pdf-rename
-PDF renamer script written in python
+PDF renamer script written in python, using pikepdf